 Launching a new product is exciting, but it’s also incredibly risky.
-Every year, around 30,000 new products enter the U.S. market, and a staggering 80% to 95% of them fail to gain any real traction.
+Every year, thousands of new products enter the market, and a staggering number of them fail to gain any real traction.
+Some studies suggest that over 80% of launches fail to meet their objectives.
 The reason often isn’t a bad product; it’s a poor plan for bringing that product to the world.

 This is where a strong go to market plan comes in.
 It’s the strategic playbook that separates successful launches from the ones that fizzle out.
 This guide will walk you through everything you need to know, from defining the basic concepts to building a comprehensive plan step by step.